okocta/JavaFX-Star-Wars-Review-app/README.md

 # JavaFX-Star-Wars-Review-app
-JavaFX Project for Star Wars Movies with Log In/ Register , review and see reviews
+JavaFX Project for Star Wars Movies with Log In/ Register , review and see reviews using SceneBuilder.